Skip to main content

 Supported credentials

-The shared filesystem credential type supports three drivers:
+The shared filesystem credential type supports four drivers:

 • S3-compatible